TheBindBrief

 Run the framework.
 Talk to three.
 Reference-check with people you find yourself.
 The advisor you select is the most consequential decision you will make in the months before signing.
 Treat it accordingly.

-For the underlying valuation methodology and current Q4 2025 multiple ranges that frame these advisor conversations, see our companion guide on how to value an insurance agency in 2026.
-The strategic context on internal succession alternatives, when an ESOP or perpetuation plan beats an external sale, gets its own dedicated piece in our cornerstone publication schedule.
+For the underlying valuation methodology and the publicly available 2025 multiple data that frames these advisor conversations, see our companion guide on how to value an insurance agency in 2026.

 Affiliate disclosure: TheBindBrief has referral relationships with select M&A advisory firms covered below.
-The comparison is opinion-based and operator-perspective; advisor relationships do not dictate inclusion, characterization, or ranking.
+The comparison is operator-perspective; advisor relationships do not dictate inclusion or characterization.
 We disclose any commercial arrangement at first mention; see editorial standards for the full disclosure framework.

 Sources